JulienB17/gnss2iso/README.md

 ```

 <h2 id="project">📖 Project contain</h2>
-Examples and simple usage case are provided in /examples folder
+Examples and simple use cases are provided in the `/examples` folder.

 <h3 id="station-class"> 🎯 <b><i> Station </i> class </b></h3>

 This class creates a station object based on geographic or cartesian coordinates, providing attributes for position (longitude, latitude, height, and Cartesian components) and shapely point representations, along with methods to validate the station and convert between coordinate systems.